 One of the hardest places for me to accept change has been holiday traditions.
-I think because I had such a stable childhood, I decided that if something was a “tradition” it was completely sacred.
-Because my childhood (and especially, my holiday celebrations) were the same every year, they felt sacred to me, and anything that threatened to change those felt like a direct assault on me and my way of living.
+I think because I had such a stable childhood, I decided that if something was a “tradition,” it was completely sacred.
+Because my childhood (and especially my holiday celebrations) were the same every year, they felt sacred to me, and anything that threatened to change those felt like a direct assault on me and my way of living.

 Thankfully, as we get older, we grow up, too.
-And now with a few years of widely varying holiday celebrations under my belt, I’m learning the truth is that traditions don’t make or break the holidays.
+And now with a few years of widely varying holiday celebrations under my belt, I’m learning the truth that traditions don’t make or break the holidays.
 Sure, there is something nice about connecting to the past, but there are so many more important things at the holidays than checking off items on a to-do list.
-It’s fun not to put so much pressure on the holidays.
+It’s fun to not put so much pressure on the holidays.
 We don’t have to eat this or drink that or do this or watch that.
-We get to eat, drink, do and watch what we want.
+We get to eat, drink, do, and watch what we want.

 I no longer look at traditions as sacred, but I do enjoy doing a few things every holiday season that help me connect with my roots.
 One tradition we always had at Christmas was drinking wassail.
 It was a big deal when I was finally old enough to have a mug of wassail at my first Christmas after my 21st birthday.
-I have such fond memories of the sweet smell of cranberry juice, wine and mulling spices filling my parents’ kitchen.
+I have such fond memories of the sweet smell of cranberry juice, wine, and mulling spices filling my parents’ kitchen.

 Since those days, our family Christmas celebration has morphed and changed (as you would expect as us kids get older and have our own kids), but a lot of our old traditions have found their way into our new celebrations.
 Wassail still makes an appearance every holiday season.
-I could say something like, “it wouldn’t be Christmas without wassail!” but that isn’t the case.
+I could say something like “it wouldn’t be Christmas without wassail,” but that isn’t the case.
 But man, wassail sure is delicious!
 And I like having a warm mug of cozy when celebrating with my friends and family